 Prof. h.c. (mult), Dr.-Ing., Technical University of Kaiserslautern, Germany

-At present Martin Eigner holds the chair in Virtual Product Engineering (VPE ) at the University of Kaiserslautern.
-In addition to his professional and academic activities he is member on advisory boards of various professional and academic associations, f.e.
+Martin Eigner holds the chair in Virtual Product Engineering (VPE ) at the University of Kaiserslautern and is a member on advisory boards of various professional and academic associations, f.e.
 ProSTEP Association (Automotive), GfSE (German Subsidary of INCOSE), WiGeP (Association of German Institutes for Product Development) and acatech (technical academy).

 Presenting: Utilizing Industrie 4.0, IoT and Related Platforms to Boost a More Interdisciplinary Approach to Product Lifecycle

 Companies invest and deploy lifecycle management technologies as a supporting infrastructure of a true 'end-to-end' vision.
 On paper this is all good and well but in practice, this transparency is actually unachievable in most cases and leads to a siloed value chain: PLM for design of product, ALM for development of software and SLM for management of service.
 However, with the introduction of IoT and related platforms, the model is changing and Professor Eigner will discuss how you must change in order to reap the benefits.

 - How is IoT affecting the investment and development trends of lifecycle management platforms?

 - Strengthening a true interdisciplinary approach to product lifecycle from concept to service and recycle